 Generally Accepted Government Auditing Standards (GAGAS) mandate that government audit organizations have an external quality control review assessment, known as a peer review, every three years.
 In order to comply with this requirement, our office participates in the peer review program sponsored by the National Association of State Auditors, Comptrollers and Treasurers (NASACT).
 Under this program, NASACT provides a team of qualified government auditors from other states and the federal government to conduct a review of our quality control procedures.
 The teams are selected by NASACT from a pool of volunteer auditors that each participating state audit organization is obligated to provide.
 The team selected to conduct our peer review examined our quality control procedures to determine whether such procedures were sufficient to ensure that all audits performed by our office during the review period were conducted in accordance with professional auditing standards.

-Our most recent peer review was completed during the summer of 2013 and covered the one-year period of July 1, 2012 to June 30, 2013.
-The report issued as a result of this review gave our office a peer review rating of pass with deficiencies, which is one step below the highest rating of a peer review rating of pass.
-The conclusion reached in this report was that the system of quality control of the Auditors of Public Accounts during the review period had been suitably designed and was complied with during the period to provide our organization with reasonable assurance of performing and reporting in conformance with GAGAS in all material respects, with the exception of one deficiency.
+Our most recent peer review was completed during the summer of 2016 and covered the one-year period of July 1, 2015 to June 30, 2016.
+The report issued as a result of this review gave our office a peer review rating of pass, which is the highest rating.
+The report concluded that the system of quality control of the Auditors of Public Accounts during the review period had been suitably designed and was complied with during the period to provide our organization with reasonable assurance of performing and reporting in conformance with GAGAS in all material respects.

 Interested individuals may view our office’s most recent peer review report by clicking on the following link.